vippsas/vipps-developers/newsletters/2020-10-newsletter.md

 ## Deprecation of `/status`

-The `/details` ending in the Vipps eCom API v2 offers more than the old and long deprecated `/status` endpoint.
+The `/details` endpoint in the Vipps eCom API v2 offers more than the old and long deprecated `/status` endpoint.
 We still see some customers using the old endpoint and strongly recommend to update to the [current one](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#get-payment-details).